CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"To the world: Your harmony is mine.
-Whatever time you choose is the right time.
-Not late, not early." - Marcus Aurelius</p>
+<p>"Theseus: What is the crime for which you must pay by death?
+Phaedra: My life." - Seneca</p>
 <!-- STOIC_QUOTE_END -->